acaprojects/skype-native/README.md

 ```typescript
 import { skype } from 'skype-native';
 ```
-*Types are bundled with the published package and will be automatically imported*
+*Types are bundled with the published package and will be automatically imported.*